 Regarding freshwater, ideally, you need to give them something like bottled spring or distilled water.
 Tap water will be the last choice.

 Tip: When you prepare tap water for the crabs, let it age for a day.
 The reason behind it is that chlorine evaporates out of water within 24 hours.
-Next, add Searchem Prime.
+Next, add Seachem Prime.
 This water conditioner also removes chlorine, chloramine, bind to heavy metals, any ammonia, nitrites, or nitrates present for up to 48 hours.
 Consider Prime as your additional safety net.

 Depth and Accessibility of the Bowls